deco3500-2018/team33/initialRequirement.md

 # Initial requirements

-# Purpose Based on Isigths
+# Purpose Based on Insights
 ## MUST EXIST 2 Players
 * Main purpose to help them connect with family and friends
 * Secondary to help them reach out for new people usign social systems